7.1. About Nuclei Near Cycle Model

 Here are the integration steps instructions:

-1. In inc/cluster.h, find the Cluster class and inherit it in your SystemC platform class to use the base class methods of your platform.
-And all simple_initiator_socket and simple_target_socket components can be replaced with the SystemC sockets in your platform.
+• You can inherit the Cluster class in your SystemC platform class to use base methods of your platform.

 7.6.
 Changelog